Last date modified: 2026-Jun-08

 Cut-Off Text Text within a table goes beyond the boundaries of the page.
 Use different imaging profile options, such as landscape, auto-fit tables, and split tables.
 See Imaging profiles.

-Rich Text Data within the email is possibly missing or incorrect.
-As a result, text in the email body may be missing from the image generated.
+The rich text data in the email body may be missing or incorrect.
+As a result, text in the email body may be missing from the generated image.

 Create a saved search with this warning type as a search condition and manually QC the returned files.
 See Creating or editing a saved search.